 On July 1, 1997, the Company entered into employment agreements with each of Messrs.
-Riker, Hynes and Eklund and entered into an employment agreement with Mr. Lummis on September 8, 1997.
-Mr. Riker's agreement was subsequently amended on February 4, 1998.
-These agreements (i) shall be extended for successive one-year periods, unless either party gives 30 days notice, (ii) provide for a base salary at a rate to be determined by the Board in its discretion, upon the recommendation of the Chief Executive Officer, (iii) provide for bonuses payable at the discretion of the Company, plus an Additional Bonus similar in terms to that available to Mr. Stanard (iv) provide for expense reimbursement arrangements for relocation, housing and automobile expenses and (v) contain provisions relating to incentive structures, exclusivity of services, non-competition and confidentiality similar to those contained in the CEO Employment Agreement.
-Upon termination of an executive's employment by the Company without "Cause" the Company will be required to continue to pay the executive his then current base salary, and an amount equal to the highest regular annual bonus paid or payable to the executive over the preceding three fiscal years, in equal monthly installments commencing upon his termination of employment.
-For purposes of these agreements, "Cause" means an executive's (i) failure to substantially perform his duties, (ii) engaging in misconduct which is injurious to the Company or any of its divisions, subsidiaries or affiliates, (iii) commission of an act of fraud or embezzlement against the Company or any of its divisions, subsidiaries or affiliates, (iv) the conviction of a felony or (v) a material breach of the executive's exclusivity, confidentiality or noncompetition obligations.
-In the event that a Change in Control (as defined in the agreements) occurs and, on or within one year following the date of such Change in Control, the applicable executive's employment is terminated without Cause, or the Company elects not to extend the term of the employment agreement, or the applicable executive terminates his employment for "Good Reason" the Company will be required to pay such executive within fifteen days following the date of such termination, a lump sum cash amount equal to two times the sum of (i) the highest rate of annual salary in effect during the executive's employment agreement plus (ii) the highest regular annual bonus paid or payable to the applicable executive over the preceding three fiscal years.
-"Good Reason" means (i) any action taken or failed to be taken by the Company which changes the executives position, authority, duties, or Control, or reduces the ability of the applicable executive to carry out such responsibilities, (ii) any failure by the Company to comply with the applicable salary, bonus and benefits provisions contained in such executive's employment agreement, (iii) any requirement by the Company that the applicable executive be employed at any location other than his current Bermuda location, and (iv) any failure by the Company to obtain the assumption of an agreement to perform this agreement by a successor or assignee.
+Riker, and Eklund and entered into an employment agreement with Mr. Lummis on September 8, 1997.
+Mr. Eklund's agreement was subsequently amended, as discussed below, on July 1, 1999 and Mr. Riker's on February 4, 1998.
+These agreements (i) will be extended for successive one-year periods, unless either party gives 30 days notice, (ii) provide for a base salary at a rate to be determined by the Board in its discretion, upon the recommendation of the Chief Executive Officer, (iii) provide for bonuses payable at the discretion of Renaissance, plus an Additional Bonus similar in terms to that available to Mr. Stanard, (iv) provide for expense reimbursement arrangements for relocation, housing and automobile expenses and (v) contain provisions relating to incentive structures, exclusivity of services, non-competition and confidentiality similar to those contained in the CEO Employment Agreement.
+Upon termination of an executive's employment by Renaissance for any reason other than death or disability, Renaissance will be required to continue to pay the executive his then current base salary, and an amount equal to the highest regular annual bonus paid or payable to the executive over the preceding three fiscal years, in equal monthly installments commencing upon his termination of employment, in exchange for the executive's undertaking not to compete with Renaissance and its affiliates for one year after the termination.
+Under certain circumstances, Renaissance may elect not to enforce the executive's non-compete obligations and, therefore, not to make the payments described in the preceding sentence.
+In the event that a Change in Control (as defined in the agreements) occurs and, on or within one year following the date of such Change in Control, the applicable executive's employment is terminated without Cause, or Renaissance elects not to extend the term of the employment agreement, or the applicable executive terminates his employment for "Good Reason" Renaissance will be required to pay such executive within fifteen days following the date of such termination, a lump sum cash amount equal to two times the sum of (i) the highest rate of annual salary in effect during the executive's employment agreement plus (ii) the highest regular annual bonus paid or payable to the applicable executive over the preceding three fiscal years and the Restricted Shares held by the executive will become fully vested.
+For purposes of these agreements, "Cause" means an executive's (i) failure to substantially perform his duties, (ii) engaging in misconduct which is injurious to Renaissance or any of its divisions, subsidiaries or affiliates, (iii) commission of an act of fraud or embezzlement against Renaissance or any of its divisions, subsidiaries or affiliates, (iv) the conviction of a felony or (v) a material breach of the executive's exclusivity, confidentiality or noncompetition obligations.
+"Good Reason" means (i) any action taken or failed to be taken by Renaissance which changes the executive's position, authority, duties, or control, or reduces the ability of the applicable executive to carry out such responsibilities, (ii) any failure by Renaissance to comply with the applicable salary, bonus and benefits provisions contained in such executive's employment agreement, (iii) any requirement by Renaissance that the applicable executive be employed at any location other than his current Bermuda location, and (iv) any failure by Renaissance to obtain the assumption of an agreement to perform the obligations under the employment agreement by a successor or assignee.